RE3 – Work

 View the employee’s reactions to the employer either wanting him/her to stay with the company or resign

-- What might be best to say depends not just on the employee’s emotional reactions, but the desired outcome the manager is suggesting.
-You will choose whether the manager wants the employee to resign, or stay with the company.
+- What might be best to say depends not just on the employee’s emotional reactions, but the desired outcome the supervisor is suggesting.
+You will choose whether the supervisor wants the employee to resign, or stay with the company.

 - You can switch from retain or resign whenever you wish.